 What if the landlord doesn't offer me a reasonable repayment plan?

-If your landlord doesn't offer or agree to a reasonable plan, they cannot try to collect the rent.
+If your landlord doesn't offer or agree to a reasonable plan, they cannot try to collect the rent or win an eviction against you.
 They cannot report it on your credit, sue you to collect it, or evict you for not paying it.

 What if I agree to a repayment plan and fail to pay?

-The moratorium ends on October 15, 2020.
-If you do not pay rent that comes due in November on time, you could be evicted.
+Yes.
+If you do not pay rent after the moratorium, you could be evicted.

-In the meantime, a new state law took effect on June 11, 2020.
-That new law may give you options about when your rent is due.
+There is a state law that may give you options about when your rent is due.
 Read Can I Change the Date My Rent is Due.
 This can also help you avoid late fees.

 Can I get help paying the rent?

-Department of Social and Health Services (DSHS) has programs you might be eligible for.
-Apply online or call the DSHS customer service contact center at 877-501-2233.
+Department of Social and Health Services (DSHS) has programs you might qualify for.
+Apply online, or call the DSHS customer service contact center at 877-501-2233.

 Check online for an Associate Economic Development Organization (ADO) near you.

-My landlord is trying to evict me anyway or collect the rent.
+My landlord is trying to evict me now.

 Get legal help right away.

-Contact the state Attorney General’s office.
-Let them know your landlord is trying to evict you.
+Also, let the state Attorney General's office know that your landlord is trying to evict you.

-We also have sample letters that you can use, depending on your situation.
+We also have sample forms below that you can use, depending on your situation.